 Enjoy a clip from Mer Almagro’s video The Enameling Technique of Grisalla Opal, where Mer gives you a unique tutorial.
 I have seen Grisaille used with white opaque enamels over black opaque but her application using opals is just beautiful.
 After 30 years of enameling, you would think I had seen all the techniques.
 This is definitely a technique I will be using, I can see it helping me in my ocean scenes as well as in my animals.
 Her work is not only beautiful but also shows any enamelist a very delicate approach to shading your enamels.

 Setting of Painting Enamel Jewels

 Many have asked about making flesh colors.
 This hula lady is an enameling technique of cloisonne.
-This mean the wires are forming the figure.
+This means the wires are forming the figure.
 Inside the wires I used Bovano’s flux #3 on fine silver, then the following layers of flesh are 209 Bovano’s.
-It is a opal enamel and you have the be careful not to over fire it, too hot too long or gets muddy.
+It is a opal enamel and you have to be careful not to over fire it.
+If opal enamels get too hot too long it can become opaque.
 When finished and polished it should look like it is a simi-transparent enamel, that is the color of flesh.

 Below is a color plate of mine of opaque flesh colors from left to right, the lower row.